WAVES – Wellness. Advocacy. Voices. Education. Support

 WAVES will soon host peer-to-peer support groups for parents, with four goals: to 1) provide a safe space to share knowledge and experiences of youth mental health; 2) provide emotional support among the participants; 3) build a community of practices for effective parent-child communications, and; 4) help develop, pilot, evaluate, and disseminate Clinical Scholars educational toolkits to achieve the overarching goal of increasing Mental Health knowledge and decreasing stigma in the Chinese American community.

 We are currently recruiting organizers for the Parent Peer Support Groups.
-Guided by our expert team of UCA/RWJF Clinical Scholars, parent leaders will facilitate regular meetings.
+Guided by our expert team of UCA/RWJF Clinical Scholars, parent peer group leaders will facilitate regular meetings.
 Stay tuned for more planning updates and invitations to join!

 Robert Wood Johnson Foundation (RWJF) Clinical Scholar Programs